Tent Owner Satisfaction Awards - The Camping and Caravanning Club

 It’s interesting to see the numbers of traditional poled tents increasing with respect to inflatable-tube tent versions over the last two surveys.
 Pole frames are now back to being the most popular again, with 45% of responses, compared with 42% coming from owners of tents with inflatable tube frames.

-US-based Coleman has won this award for the first time, with Scottish brand Vango being the runner-up.
+US-based Coleman won this award for the first time, with Scottish brand Vango being the runner-up.

 2022 Tent Owner Satisfaction Awards update

 This was a tight category in terms of customer satisfaction.
-Quechua is our winner, achieving the same rating as it did in the 2020 Awards at 90%, while both runners-up are just one percentage point behind at 89%.
+Quechua was our winner, achieving the same rating as it did in the 2020 Awards at 90%, while both runners-up were just one percentage point behind at 89%.

 Interestingly, having seen poled tents overtaken in numbers by inflatable-tube models last time, the pole has seen something of a comeback, though more survey respondents still bought inflatable-tube tents this time.